Make your own 4x5 developing tanks

 The tanks and the lid are made of 4.5mm PVC and glued together with PVC solvent glue that plumbers use for assembling PVC pipes.
-The film carrier slots are made of 3mm PVC.
-The colour coding is just gaff tape.
+The film carrier slots are made from 3mm PVC.
+I used gaffer tape to colour-code the tanks.

 - All dimensions in mm.

 - You'll need

 - A jigsaw

 - A saw for cutting PVC (or get a shop to cut the pieces to size)

 - Some pieces of plywood, MDF or other scrap timber to make the jig for cutting the curved film guide slots